 6. Leaving No Buffer Time

-Hair runs late.
-Transportation gets delayed.
-Family members disappear during photos.
-Build extra time into your wedding day timeline whenever possible.
+Hair can run late.
+Transportation can be delayed.
+Someone can disappear during family photos.
+Build breathing room into your wedding day timeline instead of planning every minute back-to-back.

 Wedding Day Checklist: Don’t Forget These Essentials